Marriage in Cuba for Foreigners

 Marriage to a Cuban Permanent Resident: Legal Procedures and Residency Benefits

-Marrying a permanent resident in Cuba involves specific legal steps handled by the Consultoría Jurídica Internacional (CJI).
-Follow this streamlined process:
+Marrying a permanent resident in Cuba involves specific legal steps handled by the Consultoría Jurídica Internacional (CJI) or specialized Law Offices.
+Follow this updated 2026 process:

 1. Document Preparation (Home Country)

-Before traveling, the foreigner must gather and legalize the following:
+Before traveling, the foreign partner must gather and legalize:

-Translation & Legalization: All documents must be translated into Spanish and legalized by the Cuban Consulate in your country.
+- Translation & Legalization: All documents must be translated into Spanish and legalized by the Cuban Consulate in your country.
+Note: We recommend digital double-verification before you travel.

 2. Cuban Partner Requirements